Key Takeaways

 When Getting Full Coverage Motorcycle Insurance Makes Sense

-Lenders require full coverage motorcycle insurance, including collision and comprehensive coverage, if you're financing or leasing until the loan is paid off.
-This protects you from making payments on a totaled or stolen bike.
-If your motorcycle is your main transportation, full coverage ensures your insurer will pay for repairs quickly after an accident, so you're not stranded without your daily ride.
+Lenders require full coverage (collision and comprehensive) if you're financing or leasing your motorcycle.
+This protects you from making payments on a bike that's been totaled or stolen.
+If your motorcycle is your main transportation, full coverage means your insurer will cover repairs quickly so you can get back on the road.

 When Liability-Only Coverage Makes Sense

-Liability-only coverage makes sense for bikes worth less than $2,000 since you'd recoup your bike's entire value in premium savings within 2-3 years.
+Liability-only coverage works well for bikes worth less than $2,000.
+You'll save enough in premiums to equal your bike's value within 2-3 years.
 For bikes valued between $2,000 and $5,000, divide your bike's value by $223.
-If the result is 3 years or less, opt for liability-only and self-insure.
+If the result is 3 years or less, choose liability-only and self-insure.

-If you maintain $10,000 or more in accessible emergency funds and can absorb your bike's total loss without financial hardship, liability-only insurance reduces your expenses while maintaining legal compliance.
-The premium difference invested over several years often grows faster than the cost of unlikely claims.
+With $10,000 or more in accessible emergency savings, you can handle your bike's total loss without financial stress.
+Liability-only insurance cuts your costs while meeting legal requirements.
+The money you save on premiums over several years often grows faster than what you'd spend on unlikely claims.

 How to Get Full Coverage Motorcycle Insurance